-The term megacan is thought to have originated in Berlin’s Neukölln district around 2012, when ready-to-drink spirit mixes began to appear widely in Germany.
-Typically sold in compact aluminium cans of about 250–330 ml, these beverages combine a recognisable base spirit—such as vodka, rum, gin, or whisky—with a familiar soft drink like cola, lemonade, or tonic.
+They are not massive cans.
+The term megacan is thought to have originated on a drunken night in Berlin’s Neukölln district around 2012, when ready-to-drink spirit mixes began to appear in Germany.
+Typically sold in compact aluminium cans, these beverages combine a recognisable base spirit—such as vodka, rum, gin, or whisky—with a familiar soft drink like cola, lemonade, or tonic.
+To be officially designated a megacan, the can must be at least 330ml and the drink at least 10% alcohol.

 Readily available in Spätis and supermarkets, the megacan quickly became a staple of Berlin’s public transport and afterparty scene, with an ever-expanding range that includes both alcoholic and alcohol-free varieties.